What iaas CloudBC Thought Leadership?

 The privacy requirements align to the Office of the Information & Privacy Commissioner for British Columbia’s Cloud Computing Guidelines for Public Bodies which provide guidance on how BC’s Freedom of Information and Protection of Privacy Act (FOIPPA) applies to the use of cloud computing services.

 PIA and STRA Templates

 CloudBC will facilitate the creation and sharing of common Privacy Impact Assessment (PIA) and Security Threat Risk Assessment (STRA) templates.
-These may focus on specific cloud-based hosting (IaaS), platform & middleware (PaaS), and end user software (SaaS) technologies and use cases.
-These can be leveraged and adapted, as required, by our customers as they prepare their project-specific PIAs & STRAs.
+These may focus on specific cloud-based hosting (Infrastructure as a Service, or IaaS), platform & middleware (Platform as a Service, or Paps), and end user software (Software as a Service, or SaaS) technologies and use cases.
+These can be leveraged and adapted, as required, by participating organizations as they prepare their project-specific PIAs & STRAs.

 CloudBC, the Cloud Security Alliance (CSA) and NASPO ValuePoint collaborated on a webinar on how public sector organizations can use the CSA tools due diligence on their cloud service awards.

 Watch the webinar video to learn how to: